hijacker1987/MyCode/README.md

   - Explore codes by visibility or user to extend Your knowledge.
   - Now able to login via GitHub, Google and Facebook accounts
   - Local storage in use for Monaco Editor setups (for each logged in user)
-  - Chatbot for customer assistance
+  - Chatbot and Live chat service for customer assistance

 The backend is built on the ASP.NET 8 framework, with the main goals of being/having:
   - Secure /for example: mfa (which obsolete 2fa)/